-An advanced BTech degree to put you on a high-growth career path.
+An advanced Cyber Security course to put you on a high-growth career path.

 The science of protecting data and networks from threats, manipulation and cyber-attacks forms the core of cyber security.
 It involves predicting, preventing and mitigating the effects of cyber-attacks.
 However, there is an increased need of trained professionals with the right set of knowledge, skills and attitudes to tackle the ever-growing menace of cyber-crime.
 According to the World Economic Forum, the world faces a projected shortfall of 3.5 million cyber security experts today.

-The BTech Cyber Security programme at NIIT University (NU) aims to bridge the skill gap between the manpower needs and available talent pool.
-NU’s Cyber Security programme is designed to create skillful industry-ready cybersecurity engineers.
-The programme architecture has been designed for students who are keen to explore and exploit the latest trends in cyber security technologies in undergraduate studies.
+NU’s BTech Cyber Security programme aims to bridge the skill gap between the manpower needs and available talent pool.
+Our Cyber Security course is designed to create skillful industry-ready Cyber Security engineers.
+The programme architecture has been designed for students who are keen to explore and exploit the latest trends in Cyber Security technologies in undergraduate studies.
 A combination of deep academic rigour and intense practical approach will allow BTech Cyber Security graduates to obtain in-demand skills and build expertise.
-The programme basically focuses on preparing expert cyber security professionals who can easily handle real-life difficulties directly connected with the cyber security scenario.

 The course includes topics such as Cryptography, Cloud Security, IoT and Ad hoc Networks Security, AI in Cyber Security and Information Security Risk Management.
 BTech Cyber Security graduates go on to work in the areas of incident response management, SOC (security operation centre), GRC (Governance, Risk Management and Compliance), Cyber Forensics, etc.

 BTech Cyber Security – Distinguishing Features

 NU alum; currently works at IBM India Pvt.
 Ltd.